pantheon-systems/documentation/source/docs/guides/collaborative-development-github-pantheon.md

 The codebase for your site is stored in a Git repository.
 This includes our versions of Drupal or WordPress core, and all of the custom and contributed modules, plugins, and themes that work together to power your site.
 It doesn’t include the `/sites/default/files/` or `/wp-content/uploads/` directories, or your database.

 This repository will be a clone of one of the **upstreams** running on the platform, usually [Drupal 7](https://github.com/pantheon-systems/drops-7/ "Pantheon's Drupal 7 repository at Github") or [WordPress](https://github.com/pantheon-systems/WordPress/ "Pantheon's WordPress repository at Github"), or one of their forks that our users manage as [custom upstreams](/docs/articles/organizations/running-a-custom-upstream/ "Documentation article about running custom upstreams on Pantheon").
 Your site’s repository on our platform will track one of these upstream repositories as a Git remote.
-To see which repo your site is tracking, go to your site dashboard, click the **Settings tab**, then **About site**.
+To see which repo your site is tracking, go to your Site Dashboard, click the **Settings tab**, then **About site**.
 The name of the upstream will be linked to the repository's hosted location.

 These repositories control the common codebase for several sites.
 The most common change to an upstream is in the event of a core version release.
 These changes to the upstream repository become available to the sites running them within a day.
 For individual sites, using Github to collaborate on custom code is often a requirement for teams.
 In order to do so, you’ll need a quick and efficient way to keep your Pantheon repo in sync with Github.